John-R-Wallace-NOAA/Scratch/tempTMB2.md

               }
          }

-Older versions of R using Brian Ripley and Duncan Murdoch's Rtools will have a gdb.exe and the error message will not be seen.
+Correctly setup older versions of R using Brian Ripley and Duncan Murdoch's Rtools will have a gdb.exe and the error message will not be seen.

 ### Testing gdbsource.win()